forestgrape/people_interactions/jurisprudence/sanctions.md

 ## International Jurisprudence
-International jurisprudence is still not very organized and the concept of sanctions varies depending on the situations and the agents taking sanctions.
+[International law](universal_rights_and_rules.md) regarding sanctions is still not very organized and the concept of sanctions varies depending on the situations and the agents taking sanctions.
 Often sanctions are taken by governments after actions they do not approve e.g. (perceived) violation of security interests or for actions (presumably) violating international laws or disapproved for other reasons.
 For a detailed discussion see [Asada](#asada) or [Ruys](#ruys).

 > Here it is opted for a better basis and regulation of sanctions in international law - so that they indeed work like a justice system i.e. predictable but not arbitrary penalties => preventive effects and more accepted as fair.

 > Here the focus is sanctioning of states and not of persons.
 The latter is usually *not* supported here: Is having a certain nationality or being friend with somebody, a reason to be sanctioned?
 In most current legal systems, the formers are not reasons e.g. when a company does wrong it's employees are usually not punished unless they did wrong, similar for friends or relatives of 'wrong-doers' unless they did wrong themselves there is no punishment.
+>
 > Exceptions:
 > * In specific events it can make sense however to take the state membership (nationality) into account e.g. when there is a risk of propaganda or tumults, though then the intention is not to sanction but to prevent other violations of the local order.
-> * The case of [war] crimes against international law is a different topic. // The opinion is that restrictions can be adequate but should be decided by an appropriate court in a fair process according to predefined rules with the same standards across the world.
+> * Liability for crimes such as war crimes is a different topic. // The opinion here is, that restrictions can be adequate but should be decided by an appropriate court in a fair process according to predefined rules with the same standards across the world.